wizardry-tools/content-wizard/README.md

 The main parts of the template are:

 * ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, and templates
-* ui.content: contains sample content using the components from the ui.apps
+* ui.content: contains the content that defines the Tool page in AEM and makes it accessible in the Tool Navigation.
 * ui.config: contains runmode specific OSGi configs for the project
 * [ui.frontend:](ui.frontend/README.md) a dedicated front-end build mechanism (React + Typescript)
 * all: a single content package that embeds all of the compiled modules (bundles and content packages) including any vendor dependencies